pkncoder/DnDMonsterFightV3/dndmonsterfight/README.md

 - [x] No armor when creating enemies / players
 - [ ] Using pre-made enemies / templates
   - [ ] Pre-made enemies from the DnD Api
-  - [ ] Pre-made enemies from a homebrew
+  - [ ] Pre-made enemies from homebrew
-  - [ ] Templates could work like the usual stuff for the speicies and then editing it as the user wishes
+  - [ ] Pre-made templates that follow a main idea of an enemy type that the user will customize to their liking
 - [ ] Backstories and all that other lore stuff for characters / enemies / parties etc.
 - [ ] Don't clamp the party types to just players / enemies
   - [ ] Maybe don't even have party types
 - [ ] Name duplicates don't matter
-- [ ] More than just last-man standing win conditions
-  - [ ] Last party standing
-  - [ ] Player parties vs. Enemy parties

 ## Todo in code